People Want to Know "Am I The Jerk?" In These Conflicting Situations

 “You don’t NOT have a child because you can’t prove that.
 You may not legally have children but is that the only understanding of parenthood/genetics you understand, through the lens of legal obligation?
 Is the only reason you don’t want children is because of legal obligation?
 There are many layers as to how you are a “parent” – custody is not the only one.

-And I refuse to believe you’re too dim to understand that.
+And I re**se to believe you’re too dim to understand that.
 This is Schrodinger’s Paternity; prior to any specific genetic evidence that she is NOT your child, she both is and isn’t.
 50% is a huge chance.
-And regardless of what things look like now, it’s not a leap to imagine Emma may want to know you in the future, which is something that would impact your current wife.
+And regardless of what things look like now, it’s not a leap to imagine Emma may want to know you in the **ture, which is something that would impact your current wife.

 Plus, in general, you HAVE to know this is lying by omission.

 I am curious as to how your wife feels about the prospect of this being your child.
 Does she WANT to know whether or not she’s yours?
 Is she interested in having a relationship with them if Emma is your biological daughter?
 Is she disappointed that she may be in a child-rearing role (despite that not being the case now), or is she mainly angry with you for withholding this information?
-And, in conversations you previously had about not wanting children, why did you not mention this whatsoever?
-I cannot imagine it didn’t occur to you.

 Another User Comments: